Skip to main content

 Update Tab

-In the same page it is possible to visualize the current firmware version running.
+In the same page it is possible to visualize the current firmware version running and to manually update it.

 Manual Firmware Update